USAFA-ECE/ece281-book/_sources/appendix/vivado.md

 By convention (and for working nicely with git) we add source files to `src/` and if it is a hardware description file then to `src/hdl/` (there are other source files in advnaced projects that are not HDL).

 Once a file is in that location, add it to a Vivado Project by:

 1. On the leftmost pane (*Flow Navigator*) of Vivado, under PROJECT MANAGER, click on **Add Sources**
 2. Select the appropriate radio button.
-    - "Add or creae constraints" for an `.xdc` file
+    - "Add or create constraints" for an `.xdc` file
     - "Add or create design sources" for source file
     - "Add or create simulation sources" for a `_tb.vhd` file
 3. Click on **Add Files**